ianderrington/genai/docs/Understanding/agents/rag.md

 Because of the large number of manners of performing RAG, it is important to evaluate the quality of the implemented solution.

-??? code "[Rag Arena](https://github.com/mendableai/rag-arena) Provides interfaces with LangChain to provide a RAG chatbot experience where queries receive multiple responses."
+??? abstract "[Rag Arena](https://github.com/mendableai/rag-arena) Provides interfaces with LangChain to provide a RAG chatbot experience where queries receive multiple responses."

 ## Resources, Tutorials and Blogs